Should I Choose an MBA Concentration? - Pros & Cons

 Cons of an MBA concentration

 One common motivator for students pursuing an MBA is the desire to be entrepreneurs once they graduate.
 If you wish to start up your own business, then it is in your interest to have as broad a range of skills and knowledge as possible.
-In this case, you may wish to forgo a concentration and aim for breadth of topics to study rather than focusing on a specific topic in depth.
-However, some MBA courses do offer a concentration in entrepreneurship which should cover all of the topics that you will need to know about to succeed in starting your own business, so check up on what concentrations are offered by the particular university will be attending.
+In this case, an MBA concentration, unless perhaps a concentration in entrepreneurship, would come at the cost of breadth of knowledge, and may not be the right option.

 See our other articles for career advice and lots more: